 - the timeline for connecting with the group will not negatively impact the experience and/or designated travel timetable

-- significant inconvenience or endangerment to TREK leaders, staff or other students is not a concern
+- significant inconvenience or endangerment to TREK Interns, staff or other students is not a concern

 In the event that all of these conditions are met, TREK families will assume all responsibility for transporting their student to meet the rest of the group.

 Because of travel plans, I need to arrive early.
 Can I stay on campus on Friday night (August 19th)?

 Unfortunately, we are not able to accommodate students who need to come early for TREK.
 While we appreciate the travel efforts you and your family is making to come to Vermont early, under no circumstances are students participating in TREK able to access their rooms before the day TREK begins.
 There are many hotels in the area offering affordable accommodation.
 See the list of hotels on the visiting UVM website.
 If you are making accomodations for your student to stay at an area hotel by themselves, we encourage you to check with your booking hotel to ensure their policy allows them to check in without an adult present.